1 in 5 adolescents have a diagnosable mental health disorder.

 Students learn about warning signs and risk factors for self-injury, with an emphasis on healthy coping skills and the importance of staying mentally and physically healthy.
 This is a chance for students to learn how to make a difference for themselves and others with the signature ACT® method that is reviewed during the presentation.
 The presentation also includes a screening and student-response slips.

-During this workshop, participants are introduced to what is healthy and unhealthy stress and how stress can both debilitate and motivate us.
+Students are introduced to what is healthy and unhealthy coping and how stress can both debilitate and motivate us.
+Positive coping behaviors can relieve stress, anxiety and depression.
 Participants will distinguish between stress and trauma and understand how two different sets of skills are needed to effectively manage both.
-Also, a range of skills will be demonstrated for managing both stress and trauma.
+(This program is not currently covered by grant funding, contact us to find out more about scheduling this presentation.)

 SOS® Second ACT: Preparing for Life Beyond High School